 We’ll recommend local showrooms whose kitchens cost similar to places like Howdens, Wickes & Wren, but are higher quality & will last longer.
 This even applies when the chain store units are in the sale.

 These showrooms also charge much less than the chains for fitting.
 Their average fitting price is just £1,300 which is similar to what builders charge.

 “The quality is excellent & the price considerably less than Magnet”

 Corinee Roberts, London N13

 They are also better value than the chains for worktops & appliances.
 In fact, their prices are usually similar to online.

-Here are some of the kitchens these showrooms offer:
+Here are some examples of the kitchens these showrooms offer:

 How can a small showroom be better value than the chains?

 It’s all down to overheads.
 Small showrooms have tiny overheads compared to the chains.
 Unlike the chains, they don’t have huge superstores to run or multi million pound TV adverts to pay for.
 Therefore, they can afford to sell you a higher quality kitchen for a similar price to the chains.

 Surely the chains will be cheaper if their units are in the sale?

 Don’t let the chains pressurise you into making a quick decision by telling you their sale ends in a few days.
 Remember, their sales are fake.
 Plus, buying a kitchen takes time & isn’t something you can do in a few days.

 Why are these units higher quality than chain store units?